Wilsondo/Know-its-off/README.md

 Directions for use:

+First, you need to check your database settings in `config.py` and define your database login credentials in `constants.py`.
+I have created an example of `constants.py` with the `example-constants.py` file.

-`python3 -m pip install -r requirements.txt`
+`python3 -m pip install -r requirements.txt --user`

 then go into the `myClient` directory and run